 The JU MPP degree is a two-year program that emphasizes interdisciplinary study and the development of core skills in policy analysis, quantitative methods, management and leadership.
 Along with a summer internship, capstone policy project and elective courses, students are prepared for diverse leadership and career opportunities, including local, state and federal government, public office, consulting firms, corporate government affairs departments, think tanks, non-profit organizations, and any agency, company or organization that requires public policy knowledge, experience and analysis.

 MPP graduates work in the public, non-profit and private sectors and play an important role in shaping the future of the communities in which they live.

-For those already in the work force, JU PPI will be offering executive courses, training programs and a certificate program in public policy.
-The certificate in public policy can provide invaluable education and training for mid-career professionals, elected officials and others in the private, public and non-profit sectors.
+For those already in the work force, JU PPI seeks to provide executive courses, training programs and a certificate (non-degree) program in public policy.
+These courses and programs in public policy can provide invaluable education and training for mid-career professionals, elected officials and others in the private, public and non-profit sectors.

-JU PPI, through its faculty, graduate students, board of advisors and community partners, seeks to solve community problems and help shape public policy for the state and the nation.
-As part of its public policy program, JU PPI will provide policy conferences, forums and speakers and bring together policymakers, academics and the public.
-Some policy conferences may focus on diverse policy issues, while others may focus on a specific public policy issue.
-Regardless, the conferences will be open to the public and seek to provide collaboration, a neutral gathering place and substantive public policy expertise, education and discussion.
+JU PPI seeks to solve community problems and help shape public policy for the region, state and nation.
+As part of its public policy program, JU PPI seeks to provide policy conferences, forums and speakers that bring together policymakers, academics and the public.
+The conferences, forums and speaker events are open to the public and seek to provide collaboration, a neutral gathering place and substantive public policy expertise, education and discussion.